Image: Adrian Brooks, Imagewise

 Visiting the Roadshow

-Please follow the UK Government guidance on social distancing and note the following rules to ensure everyone’s safe enjoyment of the interactive display:
+Please note the following rules to ensure everyone’s safe enjoyment of the interactive display:

 - All dogs are welcome to interact with the display, but please note that some of the pieces have been designed with smaller dogs in mind.
 Owners allow dogs to participate at their own risk.

 - Only one dog at a time can interact with each display item.
-Other visitors will be asked to wait in the socially distanced queuing area.
+Other visitors will be asked to wait in the queuing area.

-- All dogs must remain on a lead and be kept under control at all times when using and waiting to use the displays.
+- All dogs must be kept under control at all times when using and waiting to use the displays.
 (Owners will be asked to move their dog away from the display area if other visitors (humans or dogs) are disturbed by it.)